bhomaidan1990/HCI-Project/Interview.md

 2. How confident do you feel to use this Model to control appliances in your house? (to evaluate initial acceptability)
 3. Does this Model seems to be easy to use? (to evaluate initial acceptability)
 4. Is it easy to move from room to room? (to evaluate portability)

+>For question 1, an open question maybe more suitable.
+Like <u>could you tell me what possible meaning of the icons on the panel?</u> Then base on their reply, we can set a score for that.
+This is for the **ease-of-use** evaluation.
+One question for **acceptability** is important: <u>Do you feel like using this interface?</u> Still more like an open question, we can also ask the user to give a scale.
+Third, I assume the interface has duplicate in each room.
+Maybe we should discuss this.
+**Commented by Deng**
 ---

 ### 3. Interview questions after explaining the describtion